ang-zeyu/infisearch/docs/src/search_configuration_renderers.md

 **Granularity**

-At the current, this API is moderately lengthy, performing things such as limiting the number of sub matches (heading-body pairs) per document, formatting the relative file path of documents into a breadcrumb form, etc.
+At the current, this API is moderately lengthy, performing things such as limiting the number of sub matches (heading-content pairs) per document, formatting the relative file path of documents into a breadcrumb form, etc.

 There may be room for breaking this API down further as such, please help to bring up a feature request if you have any suggestions!.